Chaedie/Chaedie/README.md

 ## Things that I like

-- Refactoring
+- Refactoring code to improve quality and readability
-- Learning from Failure
+- Learning from failures and turning them into opportunities
-- Issue
-- Co Work
-- Code Review
+- Tackling challenging issues and finding creative solutions
-- Pair Programing
+- Pair programming for knowledge sharing and faster problem-solving

 ## Life that i've lived

-- Bassist
-- Firmware Engineer at Samsung Electronics
+- Semiconductor Product Engineer at Samsung Electronics
-- Manager at a Small electronics manufacturing company
+- Manager at an electronics manufacturing company
-- Frontend Software Engineer at startup
+- Full Stack Software Engineer at a stratup
-- Full Stack Software Engineer at stratup
+- Frontend Software Engineer at a startup

 ## Recent Tech Stack